Town of New Castle starts construction for new trail system

 “We were here two weeks ago — which is great — and we’re happy to come back.
 But if turnaround times with attorneys are slow and then a week turns into two and then three — we need to plan ahead,” he said.
 “We can’t just call our trail builder and say start right now.
 These things take time.”

 But all was not lost Wednesday as both parties were able to come to a temporary agreement.
-After a few back and forths as to why both parties weren’t on the same page, the board approved granting a temporary easement.
+After a few back-and-forths as to why both parties weren’t on the same page, the board approved granting a temporary easement.

 Meanwhile, the board said they would make an official approval for the easement during a special meeting slated for May 4.